Xalava/apanoptes/README.md

-# apanoptes
+# Argus Panoptes

-Argus Panoptes, the giant to launch, monitor and analyse Pantheon Nodes
+Argus Panoptes is the giant to launch, monitor and analyse Pantheon Nodes.
+Pantheon, now Hyperledger Besu, is an Ethereum client focused on permissioned networks while maintaining comptability with Ethereum public network.

+This project won second place at the 2018 Pegasys hackathon and is no longer maintained.
+Its features have been integrated into Hyperledger Besu (https://besu.hyperledger.org/en/stable/Concepts/Monitoring/).

-## Concept
+## What it does

-Argus Panoptes can be launched locally or on a server to launch and manage Pantheon Nodes.
-It downloads the latest docker image, launches it and offers a frontend interface to monitor it.
+- Pull and launch Pantheon from the latest docker image
+- Query information, using stdout and the JSON RPC of the node
+- Displays analytics such as the number and list of connected peers
+- Offer graphical commands to start, stop and reboot the node
+- Can be used locally or on a server

 ## Prerequisites